compressors.lib

 (co.)RMS_compression_gain_mono

-Mono RMS dynamic range compressor gain computer.
+Mono RMS dynamic range compressor gain computer with linear output.

 RMS_compression_gain_mono